Groundwater Ambient Monitoring & Assessment (GAMA)

 In 2008, GAMA-PBP sampled the deep aquifer zone (about 200-1,000 feet deep) in the Mojave Desert.
 That part of the aquifer supplies water to public drinking water districts.
 Results of that study can be viewed here.
-Additional water quality results for selected water-quality constituents for sampling activities completed during 2000—12 as part of the Mojave Regional Groundwater Study conducted by the USGS can be found on the Mojave Regional Groundwater Studies Data Map.
+Additional water quality results for selected water-quality constituents sampled during 2000-2012 as part of the USGS Mojave Regional Groundwater Study can be found on the Mojave Regional Groundwater Studies Data Map.

 In Cooperation With